svetlana-so/jeanStore/README.md

 // TODO

-- update product: in progress
+- mock db for testing purpose
 - dashboard style
 - all products queries ? on the pages
 - add pagination